 Best Prebuilt Gaming PCs Under $500: 4 Top Picks (2026)

-We tested sub-$500 prebuilt gaming PCs in 2026: the HP Victus 15L tops 1080p picks, plus refurbished Dell workstations and DIY paths when stock is dry.
+Sub-$500 prebuilt gaming PCs in 2026: the HP Victus 15L tops 1080p picks, plus refurbished Dell workstations and DIY paths when new stock runs dry.

 A prebuilt gaming PC under $500 in 2026 is rare, but the segment is not empty.
-We tracked Amazon, Best Buy, Newegg, and Micro Center listings for six weeks and tested four shipping models on a 1080p 60Hz panel.
-This guide ranks what actually plays, plus the refurb and DIY routes we now reach for first when new sub-$500 stock dries up.
+Listings move fast across Amazon, Best Buy, Newegg, and Micro Center, and only a handful of shipping models are worth a 1080p 60Hz setup.
+This guide ranks what actually plays, plus the refurb and DIY routes that beat most new sub-$500 stock when it dries up.

 - Mini PCs like the ACEMAGICIAN with Vega 8 graphics handle esports titles at 60+ FPS but drop below 30 FPS on AAA games released after 2024.